 2015 – present

 The team was required to change its logo and brand before entering Major League Soccer.
 Under the agreement with Major League Soccer, Orlando City changed the logo to the other teams’ style.
-Franchise owners began their search for a designer of the logo in November.
+Franchise owners began their search for a designer for the logo in November.
 Wanting to stay true to its roots, the club limited its search to Orlando businesses, narrowing the selection process down to 10 key agencies.
 They held an open contest and analyzed more than 30 designs.

 The team eventually selected a local graphic designer and Orlando City fan, who also happened to be an Orlando City Season Ticket Holder, to design the logo.
 He was a local freelancer with over 20 years of experience.
 He began creating concept ideas in 2012 after realizing that there was a high possibility that the club would ascend into Major League Soccer.

 The final Orlando City logo was unveiled on May 13, 2014.
 The team kept the purple and gold color scheme, which makes it unique in the North American football environment.
 All traces of red are gone from the new logo.
-The shield is still triangular as it was in 2011; however, it has Norman shape now.
+The shield is still triangular as it was in 2011; however, it has a Norman shape now.
 It has two continuous outlines – white (internal) and purple (external).
 The three-sided shield is a link to the previous logos of Orlando City SC.

 There’s a lion’s head in the center.
-It’s associated with the Lion King by Disney because Orlando is a homeland of Disney World.
+It’s associated with the Lion King by Disney because Orlando is the homeland of Disney World.
 A subtle crown on the lion’s head represents the club’s dominant reign in the USL PRO of 2013.
 The symbol of power blanks out against the background of negative space, forming the lion’s head’s silhouette.

 The lion has 21 sun flares as its mane, the number of flares represents the club as the twenty-first team in MLS.
 And the mane also forms a sun about Florida’s nickname as The Sunshine State.
 Therefore, the integration of the sun in the new logo describes OCSC’s aspiration to become the team representing not only the City of Orlando but also the State of Florida.